-A) Adverse Event Reporting System is Inadequate: As noted above, premarket trials provide only the starting point for drug safety surveillance.
+A) Adverse Event Reporting System is Inadequate: As noted above, pre-market trials provide only the starting point for drug safety surveillance.
 Under FDA regulations, drug makers are obligated to submit adverse event (AE) reports to FDA within specified time periods according to the nature of the event.
 Most of the AE reports FDA receive come directly from the drug sponsor, rather than from clinicians.
 In addition, FDA requires the submission of annual reports including new information, such as data from published studies, summaries of unpublished studies, and other information relating to the drug's safety, efficacy or labeling.

 As a result, FDA's postmarket safety surveillance system relies largely on the drug sponsor to monitor the safety of the drug.
 FDA's Office of Drug Safety, with a staff of just over 100, is responsible for collecting and analyzing adverse event reports.
-This year, according to FDA budget documents, the agency will receive some 473,000 adverse event reports-a record number.
+Last year, according to recent FDA testimony, the agency received some 400,000 adverse event reports-a record number.